PoisotLab/ms_mangal_synthesis/manuscript.md

 This database documents the impressive efforts of (generations of?) ecologists who have sampled nearly every continent and climatic zone, as well as various taxonomic groups and interaction types.

+## Synthesis on ecological networks is rising

+@BorrMood14

+Synthesizing ecological data presents important challenges and also some exciting opportunities.
+Mangal is well suited to offer such opportunities in the study of ecological networks.

+* A major challenge to ecological synthesis is generalizing from samples to the behaviour of ecological systems
+* two obstacles to such generalizing in ecological systems: data coverage and data quality
+  - data coverage: are data collected from every relevant system?
+  - data quality: are data fit-for-purpose?
+Two particular aspects of quality
+    - taxonomic resolution
+    - sampling effort

 # Global trends in ecological networks description